singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 From now on, we will be talking about vectors in a 2-D planes to make things simple.

-In mathematics, vector is represented as,
+In mathematics, a vector is represented as,

 {% include math.html math_code="$\overrightarrow{x}$" style="margin-top:0.2em;" %}